Trusted and Skilled Probate Lawyers in Miami, Florida

 Notice of Probate

 Once the personal representative has completed the probate inventory, they are required to notify all parties subject to the probate.
-This includes the beneficiaries (those who will receive assets or property) and their heirs (next of kin that receive assets or property in the absence of wills).
+This includes the beneficiaries (those who will receive assets or property) and the heirs (next of kin who would receive assets or property in the absence of a will).

 Paying Taxes, Debts, and Expenses